 White House Initiative on HBCUs Presents Federal Funding Opportunities at the National Science Foundation

-The White House Initiative on Historically Black Colleges and Universities (WHIHBCU) is hosting a series of webinars to educate Historically Black Colleges and Universities on the grants and opportunities available to them throughout the federal government.
+On August 27, 2015, the White House Initiative on Historically Black Colleges and Universities (WHIHBCU) hosted a webinar at NSF.
+This was part of a series to educate Historically Black Colleges and Universities on the grants and opportunities available to them throughout the federal government.

-The presentation slides are available in PDF format: NSF_WhiteHouseInitiativeOnHBCUs_WebcastPresentation_150827.pdf.
+The presentation slides are also available in PDF format.

 Response to the 2011-2012 CEOSE Recommendation for Pathways in Broadening Participation